watermint/toolbox/doc/generated/teamfolder-member-delete.md

 # teamfolder member delete

-Batch removing users/groups to team folders (Irreversible operation)
+Batch removing users/groups from team folders (Irreversible operation)

 The command does not (1) change access inheritance setting of any folders, (2) remove a group, (3) unshare a nested folder.
 For (3), that means the nested folder stays the same setting (e.g. shared link policy for the folder).
-This command is idempotent.
+This command is designed to be idempotent.
 You can safely retry if any errors happen on the operation.
 The command will not report an error to keep idempotence.
-For example, the command will not report an error like, the member already lose access to the folder.
+For example, the command will not report an error like, (1) the member already lose access to the folder, (2) the folder is not found.

 # Security